Known for its photogenic beaches and cliffside viewpoints, there are so many things to do on Nusa Penida beyond the crowds.

-How to get there:
+How to get to Nusa Penida:

-Getting around Nusa Penida:
+How to get around Nusa Penida:

 The locals were amazing in general.
 The woman who ran the little B&B I stayed at drove me to restaurants, an ATM AND 40 minutes to my ferry back for no extra cost because I was alone.
 See?
 Awesome.